-- 1. Information relating to any individual

-- 2. Information which is likely to reveal the identity of an individual

-- 3. Information relating to the financial or business affairs of any particular person (including the authority holding that information)

-- (N.B.
-Information within this paragraph is not exempt if it must be registered under:

-- a) the Companies Act 1985

-- b) the Friendly Societies Act 1974

-- c) the Friendly Societies Act 1972

-- d) the Industrial and Provident Societies Acts 1965 to 1978

-- e) the Building Societies Act 1986

-- f) the Charities Act 1993)

-- 4. Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority.
+- 1. Information relating to any individual - 2.
+Information which is likely to reveal the identity of an individual - Information relating to the financial or business affairs of any particular person (including the authority holding that information) (N.B.
+Information within this paragraph is not exempt if it must be registered under: - a) the Companies Act 1985 - b) the Friendly Societies Act 1974 - c) the Friendly Societies Act 1972 - d) the Industrial and Provident Societies Acts 1965 to 1978 - e) the Building Societies Act 1986 - f) the Charities Act 1993) - 4.
+Information relating to any consultations or negotiations, or contemplated consultations or negotiations, in connection with any labour relations matter arising between the authority or a Minister of the Crown and employees of, or office holders under, the authority. - 5.
+Information in respect of which a claim to legal privilege could be maintained in legal proceedings. - 6.
+Information which reveals that the authority proposes: - a) to give under any enactment a notice under or by virtue of which requirements are imposed on a person; or - b) to make an order or direction under any enactment.